 Impact

-An improper resolution of symbolic links before file access in the Winlogon component allows an attacker who already has local authorization to gain higher privileges.
-The flaw, classified as CWE‑59, means the system may follow a link to an unintended file and perform operations with the user’s rights, which can lead to the execution of code or the acquisition of administrative capabilities on the same machine.
+An improper resolution of symbolic links before file access in the Winlogon component allows an authorized local attacker to gain elevated privileges.
+The weakness, classified as CWE‑59, enables the system to follow a link to an unintended file and perform operations with the user’s rights, which can lead to execution of code or acquisition of administrative capabilities on the same machine.

 Affected Systems